tundish/tea_and_sympathy/tas/dlg/pause.rst

 [DRAMA]_

-    You are woken early one Sunday morning.
+    Louise wakes early one Sunday morning.
-    Your flatmate is up and anxious.
+    Her flatmate is already up and anxious.

     It doesn't hurt to *look around*.
     The dialogue may give you hints too.